|Nutrition Facts (per serving)|

 Preheat oven to 375 F. Remove giblets and set aside for gravy or stock if you wish.
-Rinse chicken with cold water and pat dry.
+Pat chicken dry.

 Place chicken breast-side up on a rack in a roasting pan.
 Cut the lemon in half.
 Place one-half inside the cavity of the chicken.
 Tie the legs together with twine if you like (we usually don't bother).

 Squeeze the juice from the remaining half lemon into a small bowl.
 Add herbs and olive oil and stir together.
 Brush the bird with lemon and herb mixture, then place chicken uncovered in the preheated oven.

 Roast for approximately 90 minutes, depending on the weight of the bird, basting occasionally.
 Allow 20 minutes per pound plus an extra 20 minutes on top.
 When an instant-read thermometer reads 180 F when inserted into the thickest part of the thigh, the chicken is done.
 Juices should run clear, not pink.

 Remove chicken from oven and tent with foil.
 Allow the bird to rest for 10 to 15 minutes before carving, to allow juices to settle.